-Three key practical strategies need to be incorporated by businesses serving $2/day customers:
+Three key practical strategies need to be incorporated by businesses serving 2 dollar a day customers:

 - Design for radical affordability.
-A movement, called design for the other 90% is gaining a lot of momentum: learning to design things that are affordable enough for people who live on less than $2 a day and that also are income generating.
+A movement, called design for the other 90 percent, gained a lot of momentum.
+It means learning to design things that are affordable enough for people who live on less than 2 USD a day and that are also income generating.

-- Implement profitable last mile supply chains.
-Spring Health, the company I’ve started with my partners in India will, if successful, will create a model platform for profitable last mile supply chains to small rural villages in India
+- Implement profitable last-mile supply chains.
+Spring Health, the company I started with my partners in India, will, if successful, create a model platform for profitable last mile supply chains to small rural villages in India.

-I believe there are thousands of opportunities for creating new markets and creating new companies to serve the three billion customers in the world who are bypassed by current markets.
-It will take nothing less than a revolution in how business designs, prices, markets and delivers its products and services to accomplish this.
+I believe there are thousands of opportunities, like the one Spring Health saw in India, for creating new markets and new companies to serve the three billion customers in the world who are bypassed by current markets.
+It will take nothing less than a revolution to accomplish this.
 But the outcome of this revolution will be to create millions of new jobs, help more than a billion people move out of poverty, and take a giant step toward ending environmental imbalance on the planet.

 Paul’s TEDxMileHigh Talk in Denver, Colorado